 Asbestos is one of the worst legacies of the twentieth century.
 Despite the fact that it was officially banned in 1999, there are still thousands of properties across the UK where it is utilized.
-Unfortunately, it is highly probable that the problem is going to become more and more pressing as years go by, due to this material’s deterioration.
+Unfortunately, it is highly probable that the problem is going to become more and more pressing as years go by, due to deterioration of this material.
 Any attempts at conducting redecorations or demolitions of places containing asbestos can lead to grave health risks such as lung cancer, mesothelioma or asthma.

 Worse still, there are no exceptions as to who could be affected by asbestos exposure – both children and seniors can develop serious symptoms related to this material and potentially shorten their lifespan.
-This is why people should be constantly made aware of the gravity of the situation with asbestos exposure and how dangerous a material it can be.
+This is why people should be constantly made aware of the gravity of the situation with asbestos exposure and how dangerous it can be.

 My workplace contains asbestos – should I be concerned?

 Being exposed to asbestos is certainly one of the biggest health and safety misconducts that employers should avoid at all costs.
-Having said that, it is obviously easier said than done, especially as asbestos can sometimes reside in very innocuous places such as piping or roofing where it is not seen at first glance.
-Even if it was, though, some kinds of asbestos are difficult to classify at first and need to be properly investigated and analysed by professionals to be deemed as safe or requiring removal.
+Having said that, it is obviously easier said than done, especially as asbestos can sometimes reside in very innocuous places such as piping or roofs where it is not seen at first glance.
+Even if it was, though, some kinds of asbestos are difficult to classify at first and need to be properly investigated and analysed by professionals to be deemed safe or requiring removal.

 The bottom line is that no person without proper expertise, equipment and experience should attempt to remove it.
 If cases such as these happen, one is highly encouraged to discuss and report the concerns to the health and safety representative in order to organise an inspection.
 However, the case may well be that the material is well-preserved and does not pose a high enough threat to warrant immediate action.

 Moreover, one has to be aware of the fact that when asbestos is disturbed, it removes the noxious fibres which can end up depositing in the respiratory tract and significantly shorten life expectancy.
 What is even more treacherous about the material is the fact that the symptoms connected with diseases such as mesothelioma or asbestosis can only come to light after 20 to 30 years.
-Finally, there are no safe limits of asbestos exposure so even the smallest of exposures can negatively impact people’s lives in the future and lower the well-being in the later years.
+Finally, there are no safe limits of asbestos exposure so even the smallest of exposures can negatively impact people’s lives in the future and worsen the well-being in the later years.

 What is asbestos risk register all about?